-The following items are required for assembly of the traverse arrangement: One Series 700 deck mounted wire rope electric hoist, one driver truck, one trailer truck, one gear box and one motor, an optional brake may be furnished.
+The following items are required for assembly of the traverse arrangement: One Series 700 deck mounted wire rope electric hoist, one driver truck, one trailer truck and one gearmotor.
 The builder will have to furnish the material required for mounting the electrical enclosure and, if required, material for mounting a resistor.
 The resistor is required for three speed hoists only.